Research outputs per year

 Accepting PhD Students

-Simon Stewart is a Reader in Sociology and Director of the Centre for European and International Studies Research.
-He is the Principal Investigator on an 18-month ESRC/UKRI funded project, 'Homelessness during the COVID-19 pandemic: homeless migrants in a global crisis' (£182,866).
-He is also the Impact Lead for University of Portsmouth's REF entry for Area Studies.
+Simon Stewart is Professor of Sociology and Director of the Centre for European and International Studies Research at University of Portsmouth.
+He is the Principal Investigator on an 18-month ESRC/UKRI funded project, 'Homelessness during the COVID-19 pandemic: homeless migrants in a global crisis'.
 Before arriving at Portsmouth in 2008, he worked as a Fellow in the department of Media and Communications at the London School of Economics and Political Science.
 He completed his doctorate at University of Sussex (2006), where he also taught a wide range of courses.
 Prior to that, he was awarded a Master of Arts degree in Postmodernism, Literature and Contemporary Culture (1996, Royal Holloway), and a Bachelor of Science degree in Sociology (1995, Portsmouth).
+Simon was the Editor-in-Chief (and Founding Editor) of Journal of Cultural Analysis and Social Change (2017-2025).
 In 2015 and 2017, Simon was the external examiner for PhDs at La Trobe University (Australia).
+Between 2022 and 2024, Simon was the external examiner for sociology degrees at University of Birmingham.

 Simon is the author of Culture and the Middle Classes (Ashgate, 2010).
 His second single-authored monograph, A Sociology of Culture, Taste and Value (Palgrave Macmillan, 2014), explores sociological debates in relation to culture, taste and value.
-It examines the tensions between formal and substantive rationality; between courses of action which are instrumentally rational and those which are formulated with particular cultural values in mind; between impersonal forces and creative impulses; between the logic of profit and the ambiguity of aesthetics; between a tendency to like what we are trained to like and affective or contrarian impulses.
-Simon Stewart argues that sociology can contribute to debates about aesthetic value and to an understanding of how people evaluate and seeks to contribute to alternative approaches that draw attention to other values and to other ways of valuing.
+He argues that sociology can contribute to debates about aesthetic value and to an understanding of how people evaluate.

 Research output: Contribution to journal › Article › peer-review